 In February 2014, Recycle BC (then Multi-Material BC) selected Green by Nature EPR (GBN), a new organization founded by leaders in the BC recycling industry, to manage the post-collection system for Recycle BC’s residential packaging and paper recycling program.
-GBN is responsible for managing the processing and marketing of approximately 185,000 tonnes of packaging and paper material after it has been collected from curbside households, multi-family buildings and depots across the province.
+GBN is responsible for managing the processing and marketing of over 200,000 tonnes of packaging and paper material after it has been collected from curbside households, multi-family buildings and depots across the province.

 GBN was a new organization founded by three industry leaders with an unmatched network of material recovery infrastructure in BC.
-With over 100 years combined experience, GBN partners have each played an instrumental role in the development and progress of the recycling industry in BC over the last 40 years:
+With over 100 years combined experience, the GBN partners have each played an instrumental role in the development and progress of the recycling industry in BC over the last 40 years:

 Cascades Recovery – one of Canada’s largest collectors, processors and marketers of recyclable materials generated by businesses and residents.

 Emterra Environmental – one of Canada’s largest waste resource management companies that provides recyclables collection, processing and marketing services, as well as organics and solid waste collection and disposal services to municipalities and businesses across Canada and the U.S.

 Merlin Plastics – a North American pioneer in plastics recycling and marketing that holds several patents in plastics recycling technology as a result of its innovative research and development team based in Delta, BC.